-Friendship is an abstract concept for little minds to grasp.
+Kindness and friendship are abstract concepts for young minds to grasp.
 What does a friend do?
-What does being a good friend look, sound and feel like?
+What does being a good friend look, sound, and feel like?
+What does it mean to “be kind?”
 Thankfully, there are amazing books out there to help!
-Check out these five amazing books on being kind and being a better friend.
+Check out these fantastic kindness books and books about being a better friend.

 Stick and Stone by Beth Ferry

-This amazing little book tells a very simple story in a few rhyming phrases.
-Stone and Stick are lonely, until Stick “sticks up” for Stone when Pinecone teases him.
+This adorable little book tells a very simple story in a few rhyming phrases.
+Stone and Stick are lonely until Stick “sticks up” for Stone when Pinecone teases him.
 Then Stone helps Stick out of a tough spot.
-The adorable illustrations in this will captivate even the youngest students while showing them what a good friend is like.
+The adorable illustrations will captivate even the youngest students while showing them what a good friend is.

-Extending the Learning: Having a concrete thing to link to the main idea can be a great way to help students remember the story and the message.
-Check out our “pet rock” activity!
+Extending the Learning: Having a tangible thing to link to the main idea can be a great way to help students remember the story and the message.
+Check out this “pet rock” activity!

 “When you are kind to others, it not only changes you, it changes the world.” – Harold Kushner